muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

 ## Const Object

 ### Defination
-> Tese are `objects` of class which allow only memory reading.It simply means we can not change any `data member` of class either const or non-const `data member`.
+> Tese are `objects` of class which allow only *memory reading*.It simply means we can not change any `data member` of class either const or non-const `data member`.

 ### Note
 > const objects give their `refrence` to only const member functions/behaviours.